300 (film): Development

+Filming

 300 entered active production on October 17, 2005, in Montreal, and was shot over the course of sixty days in chronological order with a budget of $60 million.
 Employing the digital backlot technique, Snyder shot at the now-defunct Icestorm Studios in Montreal using bluescreens.
-Butler said that while he did not feel constrained by Snyder's direction, fidelity to the comic imposed certain limitations on his performance.
-Wenham said there were times when Snyder wanted to precisely capture iconic moments from the comic book, and other times when he gave actors freedom "to explore within the world and the confines that had been set".
-Headey said of her experience with the bluescreens, "It's very odd, and emotionally, there's nothing to connect to apart from another actor."
+Gerard Butler said that while he did not feel constrained by Snyder's direction, fidelity to the comic imposed certain limitations on his performance.
+David Wenham said there were times when Snyder wanted to precisely capture iconic moments from the comic book, and other times when he gave actors freedom "to explore within the world and the confines that had been set".
+Lena Headey said of her experience with the bluescreens, "It's very odd, and emotionally, there's nothing to connect to apart from another actor."
 Only one scene, in which horses travel across the countryside, was shot outdoors.
 The film was an intensely physical production, and Butler pulled an arm tendon and developed foot drop.

+Post-production

 Post-production was handled by Montreal's Meteor Studios and Hybride Technologies filled in the bluescreen footage with more than 1,500 visual effects shots.
-Visual effects supervisor Chris Watts and production designer Jim Bissell created a process dubbed "The Crush," which allowed the Meteor artists to manipulate the colors by increasing the contrast of light and dark.
+Visual effects supervisor Chris Watts and production designer Jim Bissell created a process dubbed "The Crush", which allowed the Meteor artists to manipulate the colors by increasing the contrast of light and dark.
 Certain sequences were desaturated and tinted to establish different moods.
 Ghislain St-Pierre, who led the team of artists, described the effect: "Everything looks realistic, but it has a kind of a gritty illustrative feel."
 Various computer programs, including Maya, RenderMan, and RealFlow, were used to create the "spraying blood".
 The post-production lasted for a year and was handled by a total of ten special effects companies.

 Music

-In July 2005, composer Tyler Bates began work on the film, describing the score as having "beautiful themes on the top and large choir," but "tempered with some extreme heaviness".
+In July 2005, composer Tyler Bates began work on the film, describing the score as having "beautiful themes on the top and large choir", but "tempered with some extreme heaviness".
 The composer had scored for a test scene that the director wanted to show to Warner Bros. to illustrate the path of the project.
 Bates said that the score had "a lot of weight and intensity in the low end of the percussion" that Snyder found agreeable to the film.
 The score was recorded at Abbey Road Studios and features the vocals of Azam Ali.
 A standard edition and a special edition of the soundtrack containing 25 tracks was released on March 6, 2007, with the special edition containing a 16-page booklet and three two-sided trading cards.